-Each of the images were decoded BACK to PNG files using their native conversion program for making the file in the first place. dwebp, djxl, and decavif.
+Each of the images was decoded BACK to PNG files using their native conversion program for making the file in the first place. dwebp, djxl, and decavif.
 Then, they were merged using a graphic program and saved as a lossless 24-bit PNG for you the reader to look at.

 While the YouTube-Monopoly-title.jpg is not fantastic, as you could tell by looking at the YouTube Logo on the Monopoly board as well as the demonetized logos.
 It’s perfect because this would be your typical image that JXL would be converting for website operators.

 With WEBP the differences are subtle but some edge dithering is present around the monopoly board.
 Overall it did a good job retaining the quality while giving us a 50 percent gain over JPG.

-It gets super-interesting!
+It gets super interesting!
 Because AVIF subtracts detail in order to achieve a better encode.
 It inadvertently cleaned up the JPG artifacts from the original file!
 Although the explosion dulled a little in the AVIF.
 It did result in very small file size at 39KB.

 In order to test this out more.
-I’ve re-ran this test several times passing out different flags.
+I’ve re-run this test several times passing out different flags.

 Quality compression mode -85

 You’ll see the JXL actually made it MUCH WORSE with the 85 quality level!
 Meaning that when it comes to ‘quality’ JXL is using a different scale then native JPG.

 On the upside!
 File size quality is crazy-low for a quality 85 encode and beats AVIF!

 Distance / MaxError -d 0.0

 This is the command to make a JXL mathematically lossless.
-Which is impressive in respects that doing this in PNG would result in a 450KB file.
+This is impressive in the respect that doing this in PNG would result in a 450KB file.
 And yet, it STILL beats JPG -q80 by 21KB.
-So, if you’re a web-admin who wants to be ultra-conservative with converting your entire site to JXL.
+So, if you’re a web admin who wants to be ultra-conservative with converting your entire site to JXL.
 Using -d 0.0 is the way to go!